CBD, or cannabidiol, is quickly changing the debate surrounding the use of marijuana as a medicine.

 However, by using selective breeding techniques, cannabis breeders have managed to create varieties with high levels of CBD and next to zero levels of THC.
 These strains are rare but have become more popular in recent years.

 Unlike THC, CBD does not cause a high.
 While this makes CBD a poor choice for recreational users, it gives the chemical a significant advantage as a medicine, since health professionals prefer treatments with minimal side effects.

-Despite a different pathway of action, CBD seems to possess many of the same benefits of THC.
+Although CBD and THC act on different pathways of the body, they seem to have many of the same medical benefits.
 According to a 2013 review published in the British Journal of Clinical Pharmacology, studies have found CBD to possess the following medical properties:

 |Medical Properties of CBD||Effects|

 |Antipsychotic||Combats psychosis disorders|

 |Anxiolytic/Anti-depressant||Combats anxiety and depression disorders|